Ayushman Bhava (1998 film): Plot

 Govinda Menon is in deep financial crisis and he is facing attachment of his family property and he decides to end his life as he ran out of options to save his pride.
-However he ends up saving the life of Suryan(Jayaram) who attempted suicide in front of his eyes.
+However he ends up saving the life of Suryan who attempted suicide in front of his eyes.
 Govinda Menon takes Suryan to his house masquerading him as the son of his friend and a famous writer who wants solitude to write the story for a film.

 Suryan comes from an affluent family and was thrown out of his family due to a misunderstanding and he became lonely and desperate and didn't see any reason to live.
 Govinda Menon enters into an agreement with Suryan to end his life after an year and he takes an LIC policy in Suryan's name with him as Nominee so that he gets the money after Suryan's death.
-However, Suryan falls in love with Sumangala (Divya Unni), Menon's daughter and wants to live again.
+However, Suryan falls in love with Sumangala, Menon's daughter and wants to live again.

 Govinda Menon is upset with Suryan and wants to break their love.
 However, things take a turn when Suryan is traced by his family members.
 Watch the full movie to know how the story unfolds in the end.